One of the “learning kicks” that kept Ashar’s interest for a year or more was outer space.

 - A Trip to the Moon – This early science-fiction silent film imaged what it would be like to travel from the earth to the moon.
 Amazing to compare what was and wasn’t accurate!

 - Spacecraft Films – Here, you can literally get every minute of footage taken on the various space missions in DVD form here.
 GREAT for aficionados!

 Toys and games

 Ashar is saving up to try to buy some of the larger space Lego sets.
-Some of her favorites:
+Some of his favorites:

 - Lego Shuttle Expedition

 - Lego Space Moon Buggy (This one wins the “in our price range” award, and in fact we have a couple!)

 Another just-for-fun favorite has been I Spy Universe, a Nintendo DS game Ashar bought when he first got his 3DS.